Visiting Ngong Ping Village–The Heart of Lantau Island

 Things to Note When Visiting Ngong Ping

 - The name Ngong Ping actually refers to the highland the Village is built on.
 Between December and February, temperatures could drop below ten degrees Celsius.
-Do check weather forecasts and be appropriately dressed before visiting.
+Do check weather forecasts and be appropriately dressed when visiting.

-The MTR ride from Hong Kong downtown to Tung Chung Station requires around 40 minutes, depending on where you begin your journey at.
+The MTR ride from downtown Hong Kong to Tung Chung Station requires around 40 minutes, depending on where you begin your journey at.

 - It is advisable to pre-purchase Ngong Ping 360 Cable Car tickets online beforehand.
-While you would still have to queue at the terminus stations, doing so at least minimizes the hassle.
+While you'd still have to queue at the terminus stations, doing so at least minimizes the hassle.
 Note that there are two options for the ride too.
 The more expensive option offers the experience of riding in a crystal cabin i.e. one with a transparent floor.

 - Ngong Ping 360 Cable Car tickets are often packaged with other attractions of the Village, with discounts.